A lot of people reach out to me for advice on finding a CTO, technical co-founder, or lead developer for their startup.

 I know all this from first-hand experience, which eventually led me to teach myself how to code in the first place.

-But I do have some advice for entrepreneurs looking to hire their first CTO
+But I do have some advice for founders looking to make their first technical hire.

 1. As a CEO at a startup, your most important job is finding and keeping the right talent on the team.